 For more information, visit Federal Direct Loan Student Borrower Instructions.

 Federal Direct PLUS Loan

 The Federal Direct Parent Loan for Undergraduate Students (PLUS) enables parents to borrow for higher education expenses through the Federal Treasury.
-The 2020 – 2021 Direct PLUS loans interest rate is 5.30%.
-Currently loan fees of 4.236% are subtracted from the borrowed amount prior to disbursement.
+The 2021 – 2022 Direct PLUS loans interest rate is 6.28%.
+Currently, loan fees of 4.228% are subtracted from the borrowed amount prior to disbursement.
 Click here to calculate your loan amount needed including fees.
 Repayment of principal and interest begins after disbursement and continues for a maximum of 10 years.
 Parents can prepay all or part of the amount borrowed at any time without penalty.
 Eligibility for the Direct PLUS loan is determined by the total cost of attendance less any other aid received.
 The Federal PLUS loan is the most flexible of these parent-financing options.
-The Department requires that a credit check be perform, for evidence of an adverse credit history.
+The Department requires that a credit check be performed, for evidence of adverse credit history.
 Please refer to the Federal Direct Parent Plus Loan Borrower Instructions page for more information.